brancz/goif/README.md

 	docker-compose up

-> Hint: make sure you change the `syslog-server` hostname placeholder to your
+> Hint: make sure you uncomment and change the `syslog-server` hostname
-> desired remote syslog server as well as the port
+> placeholder to your desired remote syslog server as well as the port